markustiefi/AortaSeg24/README.md

 nnUNet_results/Dataset504_aorta/ nnUNetTrainerNoMirroring.../fold_X

-Place the entire `nnUNet_results` folder into the `resources` subfolder of the provided directory.
+Place the entire `nnUNet_results` folder into the `resources` subfolder of the provided repository.

 ---